Eastern Mediterranean conifer–sclerophyllous–broadleaf forests: Geography

 – western Syria, Israel, Palestine, Lebanon, and the Jordanian Highlands.
 The Druze Mountains in central Syria are an outlier.
-Isolated mountaintop pockets (Jabal al-Lawz, etc.) are found in the Midian Mountains and Hijaz Mountains of northwestern Saudi Arabia.
+Isolated mountaintop pockets (Jabal al-Lawz, etc.) are found in the Midian Mountains, and Hijaz and sarawat Mountains of western Saudi Arabia.

 The ecoregion is bounded by forest ecoregions to the north in Anatolia, and deserts to the east and south.
 The ecoregion covers coastal plains, low mountains, and interior plateaus.
 The higher elevations in the Taurus Mountains to the north, and the Syrian Coastal Mountains, Lebanon Mountains, and Anti-Lebanon Mountains which run parallel to the Eastern Mediterranean coast, are in the Southern Anatolian montane conifer and deciduous forests ecoregion.